SatelliteQE/GreenTea/doc/install.rst

 Administration
 --------------

 Green Tea is posible to manage by following script (not as superuser)

 .. parsed-literal::
    >> python manage.py

 for WebUI administration, at first you need create new user

 .. parsed-literal::
   >> python manage.py createsuperuser

-More information about production deployment you find in README

 Uwsgi and Httpd
 -----------------------------------